reinator/tutorial_metabarcoding/_pages/conda_setup.md

 Now you are set to go :wink:

-PS: every time you reopen the terminal, you will be at your `base` environment.
+PS: every time you re-open the terminal, you will be at your `base` environment.
 To move back to our course environment, just run `conda activate eukaryotic_genome_assembly` again.